Check if you need to pay the Additional Dwelling Supplement (ADS) when you buy a residential property in Scotland.

 Examples when the ADS does not apply

-In June, Red sells their MR (House 1).
+In June, Red sells their Main Residence (MR) (House 1).
 Red also owns a holiday home (House 2).

 Since the sale of their PMR, Red has been living in rented accommodation but still owns their holiday home.

-In February, Red purchases a dwelling (House 3) which they intend to use as their NMR.
+In February, Red purchases a dwelling (House 3) which they intend to use as their New Main Residence (NMR).
 They move out of their rented accommodation.
 Red still owns a holiday home (House 2).
 At the end of the effective date, Red owns two dwellings, but as they have replaced their PMR (House 1) in the previous 18 months and they intend to live in the NMR as their only or main residence (House 3), the ADS will not apply.